Political groups

 Biography

 In 1980, he became one of the founding members of Die Grünen (Green Party).
-He represented Munich and Bavaria as a Member of the German Bundestag and was Chairman and CEO of the Greens in Bavaria.
+He represented Munich and Bavaria as a Member of the German Bundestag and was Chairman and Secretary General of the Greens in Bavaria.
 During his time in office (1987-1990, 1994-1998, 2001-2002) he was particularly involved in legal affairs, constitutional affairs and European affairs and was a member of the Special Committee on Unification.

-Häfner's accolades include winner of the speech-competition of the members of the German Bundestag and the National Leadership Award for Political Innovation from the Economic Forum Germany in 2005.
+Häfner's accolades include winner of the speech competition of the members of the German Bundestag and the National Leadership Award for Political Innovation from the Economic Forum Germany in 2005.

-For more information on his time as an MEP, click here
+For more information on his time as an MEP, click here.

-What's in the Archives
+What's in the archives?

-The fonds are mainly related to documents concerning the Citizens' Initiative, a tool introduced in the Lisbon Treaty, whereby EU citizens can petition the EU Commission to consider legislation in an area of EU competency, being one important innovation in the democratic functioning of the European Union.
-The files contain different types of documents related to the legislative work for implementing the “Citizens' initiative” (e.g. correspondence, contributions, analyses for implementation, working documents).
+The fonds are mainly related to documents concerning the European Citizens' Initiative, a tool introduced in the Lisbon Treaty, whereby EU citizens can petition the EU Commission to consider legislation in an area of EU competency, being one important innovation in the democratic functioning of the European Union.
+The files contain different types of documents related to the legislative work for implementing the Citizens' Initiative (e.g. correspondence, contributions, analyses for implementation, working documents).